kasra-haghpanah/election-spring-rsocket-with-rsocket-js/README.md

 first install mongo db in your system

-second in application.properties change adminUsers's value and insert your number
+second in application.properties change adminUsers's value and insert your phone number

 now you can run the application